LaubPlusCo/Docker-for-Sitecore-dev/containers/mongo/3.2/readme.md

 To support multiple development instances on the same machine you can use a dedicated MongoDB instance for each.

-  *Note*: it is not required to have multiple MongoDBs to support multiple Sitecore development instances as long as you ensure the collection names in connectionstrings.config are unique *Convention: {instance_name}_{collection name}*
+  *Note*: it is not required to have multiple MongoDBs to support multiple Sitecore development instances as long as you ensure the collection names in connectionstrings.config are unique *The common naming convention is: {instance_name}_{collection name}*

 1. Make a copy of the folder /containers/solr/bitnami-6.6-sitecore and name it according to the development instance
 2. Rename the container by editing the docker-compose.yml file and change localhost port